matthewdfuller/safer-scps/README.md

     "liveData": true
 }
 ```
-18. Duplicate the widget and change the "Group By" to "Action"
+16. Duplicate the widget and change the "Group By" to "Action"

 ![Metrics](docs/metrics.png)

 You can now edit the time range and enable auto-update to see the SCP errors in real-time.

+## Cost Considerations

+This solution is designed to be as cost-effective as possible.
+Assuming you do not have 100s of 1000s of SCP errors per month, the cost should be ~$0.

+* The events logged in the member accounts are **free**, since they are AWS default service events.
+* Matched events that are sent cross-account to the management account are charged at the standard EventBridge rate of **$1 per million events**.
+* Events sent across regions may also incur data transfer costs.
+* The CloudWatch log group is charged at the standard CloudWatch Logs rate of **$0.50 per GB**.

+See [EventBridge Pricing](https://aws.amazon.com/eventbridge/pricing/) and [CloudWatch Logs Pricing](https://aws.amazon.com/cloudwatch/pricing/) for more information.